hashicorp/terraform-provider-azurerm/website/docs/r/arc_machine_automanage_configuration_assignment.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Virtual Machine Automanage Configuration Profile Assignment.
+* `id` - The ID of the Arc Machine Automanage Configuration Profile Assignment.

 ## Timeouts